Bureau of Negro Welfare and Statistics

 The Bureau of Negro Welfare and Statistics was a state government agency in West Virginia.
 Tyler Edward Hill was its first director.
 G. E. Ferguson (Gurnett Edinburgh Ferguson) (1888–1982) also served as its director.

 It published a report in 1922 and 1925.
 In 1934 it published a Survey of Negro Housing in Charleston.
 In 1935 and 1938 it published Negro housing survey of Charleston, Keyston, Kimball, Wheeling and Williamson.
 It produced a 1951-1952 Biennial Report.

-In 2015, the artice "The Rise and Fall of West Virginia's Bureau of Negro Welfare and Statistics, 1921-1957" by Colin E. Reynolds was published in West Virginia History.
+In 2015, the article "The Rise and Fall of West Virginia's Bureau of Negro Welfare and Statistics, 1921-1957" by Colin E. Reynolds was published in West Virginia History.